rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Partitive-function is attested in some pronouns with plural-person marking, here too there is evidence of rudimentary declension in the literary corpora.
-RECIPROCAL PRONOUNS (vejkest%vejkest 3PL ‘each other’, vejkeńek%vejkeńek 1PL ‘each
+RECIPROCAL PRONOUNS (vejkest-vejkest 3PL ‘each other’, vejkeńek-vejkeńek 1PL ‘each

-other’, vejkeŋk%vejkeŋk 2PL ‘each other’),
+other’, vejkeŋk-vejkeŋk 2PL ‘each other’),

 SELECTIVE INTERROGATIVE PRONOUNS (konast 3PL ‘which of them’, konaŋk 2PL ‘which of